AUfluids/KOSSTSEP/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Description
-Progressive augmentation of the $k-\omega$ SST turbulence model in OpenFoam.
+Progressive augmentation of the kOmegaSST turbulence model in OpenFOAM.
-This correction will enhance the performance of $k-\omega$ SST turbulence model in capturing the separation phenomenon.
-This model has been tested on several cases including periodic hills, curved backward-facing step, converging-diverging channel, and parametric bumps.
+This correction enhances the performance of kOmegaSST turbulence model in capturing the separation phenomenon.
+This model has been tested on several 2D canonical flow cases including periodic hills, curved backward-facing step, converging-diverging channel, and parametric bumps.
-Implementation of the Explicit algebraic Reynolds stress correction model (EARSCM) The model has been developed for 2D flows but its applicability has been tested on 3D flows, yielding similar results.
+The implementation of the augmented model has been developed for 2D flows but its applicability has been tested on 3D flows, yielding similar results.
 Five coefficients can be modified by the user to change the model's performance.
 Standard optimised values are given by default in the model.
-More info is available in the publication listed at the end.
+More information is available in the publication listed at the of this file.

 ## Target platform
 The code is known to work with OpenFOAM v2212.